IBM/datascienceontology-frontend/assets/pages/help.md

 - automated statistical meta-analysis
 - meta-learning for machine learning

-Several of these capabilities are currently under development as part of the broader Open Discovery project.
+Several of these capabilities are currently under development by the Data Science Ontology team.

 ## Learning more